-The 2020 Elections are the first ones in Hawaii where all voters statewide will be voting by mail!
+One way we’re doing that in Common Cause Hawaii is by supporting our state’s 2020 transition to vote-by-mail.
 Hawaii is very fortunate to have adopted voting by mail when we did.
 We showed the nation that mail-in voting, especially during a pandemic, is how people prefer to vote.

-Voting by mail is safe, secure, and convenient!
+We let everyone know that voting by mail is safe, secure, and convenient!
 And while many prefer to vote-by-mail, Hawaii still has Voter Service Centers open across the state for people to same day register to vote and vote, cast in-person ballots, and obtain other necessary in-person election services.